yangs22/Introduction/something.md

-How to capture the peak rain rate using pattern recognition?
+How to capture the second peak rain rate using pattern recognition?